marisacasillas/chatterlab/D2M2022/Casillas-D2M-Winter2022-Syllabus.md

 * Presentation: Tables, figures, images, captions, and chunk references
 * Laptops out:
     * group demo based on chapters [9](https://rmd4sci.njtierney.com/figures-tables-captions-.html), [10](https://rmd4sci.njtierney.com/customising-your-figures.html), and [12](https://rmd4sci.njtierney.com/start.html) of Nicholas Tierney's _RMarkdown for Scientists_
-    * <span style="color:blue">Add one table, one figure, and one image to your rmd, each with captions and a chunk reference in the text.</span>
+    * <span style="color:orange">Add one table, one figure, and one image to your rmd, each with captions and a chunk reference in the text.</span>

 ### Tuesday, 22 February 2022 (8.1): Part 4

 #### Pre-class preparation
-* <span style="color:blue">Insert real text/[lorem ipsum](https://www.lipsum.com/)-style text/outline into your rmd, including references to your code chunks, and see whether it knits to the desired style</span>
+* <span style="color:orange">Insert real text/[lorem ipsum](https://www.lipsum.com/)-style text/outline into your rmd, including references to your code chunks, and see whether it knits to the desired style</span>
-* <span style="color:blue">Brainstorm what else you would like to change about report and how you could implement that change; add as a commented-out 'to-do' list in your document</span>
+* <span style="color:orange">Brainstorm what else you would like to change about report and how you could implement that change; add as a commented-out 'to-do' list in your document</span>

 #### In-class activities
 * Presentation: Sourcing code and organizing rmds for others' eyes